JoranVanBelle/Rummikub/README.md

 # Rummikub

-This was a schoolproject where we had to create a digital version of the boardgame Rummikub.
+This was a schoolproject in a group 3 where we had to create a digital version of the boardgame Rummikub.